-I dismiss the landlord's application for an Order of Possession without leave to reapply.
-I dismiss the landlord's application for a monetary Order with leave to reapply.
+I dismiss the landlord's application for an Order of Possession with leave to reapply.

+I dismiss the landlord's request to recover the \$100.00 filing fee paid for this application without leave to reapply.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.